-- The UA Department of Athletics will not terminate or reduce a student-athlete's athletics aid because of the student-athlete's pregnancy, marital or parental status during the term of the award. - The UA Department of Athletics will renew a pregnant, formerly pregnant, or parenting student-athlete's award, so long as the student-athlete is in good standing academically, remains engaged with our athletics department and meets NCAA eligibility standards.
+The UA Department of Athletics will not terminate or reduce a student-athlete's athletics aid because of the student- athlete's pregnancy, marital or parental status during the term of the award.

+The UA Department of Athletics will renew a pregnant, formerly pregnant, or parenting student-athlete's award, so long as the Student-Athlete is in good standing academically, remains engaged with the UA Department of Athletics and meets NCAA eligibility standards.
 Returning students may be evaluated athletically in the same manner as any other team member to determine their specific position on the team.